EasyPost/easy-ui/documentation/specs/TextField.md

    */
   isLabelVisuallyHidden?: boolean;
   /**
-   * Whether the input is disabled
+   * Whether the input is disabled.
    * @default false
    */
   isDisabled?: boolean;
   /**
-   * Whether user input is required on the input before form submission
+   * Whether user input is required on the input before form submission.
    * @default false
    */
   isRequired?: boolean;
   /**
-   * Whether the input should display its "valid" or "invalid" visual styling
+   * Whether the input should display its "valid" or "invalid" visual styling.
    * @default valid
    */
   validationState?: ValidationState;
   /**
-   * Label text displays with emphasis
+   * Label text displays with emphasis.
    * @default false
    */
   emphasizedLabel?: boolean;
   /**
-   * Whether the element should receive focus on render
+   * Whether the element should receive focus on render.
    * @default false
    */
   autoFocus?: boolean;